kubedb/issues/design-docs/pgbouncer.md

   The default is unlimited.

 - `spec.pgBouncerConfig.maxUserConnections` specifies the maximum number of server connections per-user.
 It should be noted that when you hit the limit, closing a client connection to one pool will not immediately allow a server connection to be established for another pool, because the server connection for the first pool is still open.
 Once the server connection closes (due to idle timeout), a new server connection will immediately be opened for the waiting pool.

+- `spec.pgBouncerConfig.adminUsers` specifies the list of users who can access PgBouncer admin console.

 #### spec.users: